-Conventionally we call this map the Zelevinsky map (for arbitrary oriented type A quiver) as well.
-This map is a morphism of varieties with a closed image.
-Additionally, it naturally induces a surjective homomorphism of $k$-algebras
+Conventionally, we also refer to this map as the Zelevinsky map for an arbitrary oriented type A quiver.
+This map is indeed a morphism of varieties, with a closed image.
+Furthermore, it naturally induces a surjective homomorphism of $k$-algebras

-\begin{examp} Consider The critical points of this quiver is $s_1=1,s_2=3,s_3=5,s_4=6$ and $s_5=7$.
-The paths are sequences, for example The image of this representation under Zelevinsky map is the matrix
+\begin{examp} Consider The critical points of this quiver are $s_1=1,s_2=3,s_3=5,s_4=6$ and $s_5=7$.
+The paths are sequences, for example The image of this representation under the Zelevinsky map is the matrix

-where the label of rows and columns are $S_1^Q$ and $S_2^Q$ respectively.
-Recall the settings in Section \ref{KL}, in this example the parabolic $P_Q$ is the group of block upper triangular matrices partitioned by $(d_7,d_5,d_4,d_1,d_2,d_3,d_6)$, where $\mathbf{d}$ is the dimension vector of $V$.
-Then the permutation index $v_Q$ of opposite cell is just And the affine space $\mathbb{A}_Q=B^-v_QP_Q/P_Q$ consists of the matrices like where $*$ indicates the places of affine coordinates.
+where the labels of rows and columns are $S'_Q$ and $S_Q$ respectively.
+Recall the settings discussed in Section \ref{KL}.
+In this example, the parabolic $P_Q$ is the group of block upper triangular matrices partitioned by $(d_7,d_5,d_4,d_1,d_2,d_3,d_6)$, where $\mathbf{d}$ is the dimension vector of $V$.
+Subsequently, the permutation index $v_Q$ of the opposite cell is exactly And the affine space $\mathbb{A}^{v_Q}=B^-v_QP_Q/P_Q$ consists of the matrices such as where $*$ indicates the places of affine coordinates.

-The rank parameters required to determine an orbit (closure) are listed in Example \ref{ex1}.
-Roughly speaking, to obtain an isomorphism between quiver locus and Kazhdan-Lusztig variety in this example, one may parallel the rank parameter in Example \ref{ex1} with the rank of southwest sub-matrices of the matrix $\zeta_Q(V)$, which is determined by the defining ideals of these two varieties.
-Consider some matrices appearing in the aforementioned list, for instance: By performing elementary transformations of matrices, we can calculate the rank of the southwest sub-matrices of $v_Q$ as
+The rank parameters needed to determine an orbit (closure) are listed in Example \ref{ex1}.
+In order to obtain an isomorphism between the quiver locus and the Kazhdan-Lusztig variety in this example, one may parallel the rank parameter in Example \ref{ex1} with the rank of the southwest submatrices of $\zeta_Q(V)$, which is determined by the defining ideals of these two varieties.
+Consider a few matrices that appear in the aforementioned list, for example: By performing elementary transformations on matrices, we can calculate the rank of the southwest submatrices of $v_Q$, as illustrated below:

-where $c,c',c''$ are constants depending only on the form of $Q$ and $\mathbf{d}$ but not on specific $V$.
-Actually, these constants are exactly the ranks of corresponding southwest sub-matrices of $v_Q$.
+where $c,c',c''$ are constants that depend only on the form of $Q$ and $\mathbf{d}$, but not on the specific $V$.
+Actually, these constants are precisely the ranks of the corresponding southwest submatrices of $v_Q$.
 That is, we have